smrowley/ocp4-demo/README.md

 4.CMD will be overridden when running the container with alternative arguments.

-Once your Container file is written you can execute `docker build -t php-hello .` and `docker run --name hello -p 8080:8080 -d php-hello` and you should see your
+Once your Container file is written you can execute `podman build -t php-hello .` and `podman run --name hello -p 8080:8080 -d php-hello` and you should see your
 PHP hello world container running!

 ## Kubernetes Overview